tahoe-lafs/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

 another branch contains all of the lease data;
 etc.

-Authorization is required for all endpoints.
+An ``Authorization`` header in requests is required for all endpoints.
 The standard HTTP authorization protocol is used.
 The authentication *type* used is ``Tahoe-LAFS``.
 The swissnum from the NURL used to locate the storage service is used as the *credentials*.
-If credentials are not presented or the swissnum is not associated with a storage service then no storage processing is performed and the request receives an ``UNAUTHORIZED`` response.
+If credentials are not presented or the swissnum is not associated with a storage service then no storage processing is performed and the request receives an ``401 UNAUTHORIZED`` response.

 General
 ~~~~~~~